User Guide

 - Text in

-is used to show inputs and their format.
+code snippets such as thisis used to show inputs and their format.

 -

-Input Shortcut: Shortened forms of commands which can help increase your efficiency in using PetPal
+Shortened forms of commands which can help increase your efficiency in using PetPal

 -

-Note: Information that might be useful to know to enhance your PetPal experience, might not be compulsory to know
+Information that might be useful to know to enhance your PetPal experience, might not be compulsory to know

 -